f5devcentral/f5-icontrollx-dev-kit/README.md

 ```

 The devconfig.json file looks like this, and may be different for each developer.
-This file should _not_ be committed to our VCS/SCM as it contains credential information.
+This file should _not_ be committed to your VCS/SCM as it contains credential information.
 The first time you load a project on a new development machine, this file will need to be created or populated.

 ```
 {
-    "HOST": "IP address or DNS name of your taret BigIP", "USER": "your big ip username",
+    "HOST": "IP address or DNS name of your target BigIP", "USER": "your big ip username",
     "PASS": "your big ip password",
-    "KEY":  "path to your ssh key",
+    "KEY":  "path to your ssh key"
-    "AWS_CREDENTIALS": {
-        "accessKeyId": "",
-        "secretAccessKey": ""
-    }
 }
 ```